nsmryan/itscomputersciencetime.com/content/2021-05-04-Work-Low-Tech-Build-Tool.md

 I had recently discovering tcc, the tiny C compiler, which is pretty awesome for its size, speed, and the fact that it can be used as a library.
-I was especially interested in the idea of a C compiler as a simple library with only a handful of function.
+I was especially interested in the idea of a C compiler as a simple library with only a handful of functions.
 It seems like there are a lot of neat things one could do with this, and a build system is among them.